How to buy Aspen (APZ) shares

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

-Aspen Group is a real estate—diversified business based in Australia.
-Aspen shares (APZ) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
-Aspen has a trailing 12-month revenue of around $30.8 million.
+Aspen Group is a real estate-diversified business based in Australia.
+Aspen shares (APZ) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
+Aspen has a trailing 12-month revenue of around $35.5 million.
+If you're looking to buy shares, check out the steps below.

 How to buy shares in Aspen